 One way to break up the monotony of working from home is to have other locations you can visit from time to time to get some work done.
-During normal times, this might mean working from a local café, the public library, or even try a co-working space.
-However during the COVID-19 pandemic, if you have the space, it can help to have a few different spaces in your home to work from.
+This might mean working from a local café, the public library, or even try a co-working space.
+Also, if you have the space, it can help to have a few different spaces in your home to work from.

 As a remote worker, it’s important to put extra effort into being social.
 Make time to get out of your house, and put a little extra effort into networking and communicating with others.
 When you do this, you’ll feel less isolated and you’re able to enjoy the many perks of working from home.